 A majority of the VC investments in 2019 concerned either healthcare and biotechnology sectors or ICT (source: NVP).
-In the complicated year that was 2020, in general, the M&A-tech sector managed to increase its presence compared to previous years: about 20% of all deals on the Dutch M&A market in 2020 involved M&A-tech deals, according to research from KPMG.
+In 2020, in general, the M&A-tech sector managed to increase its presence compared to previous years.
+About 20% of all deals on the Dutch M&A market in 2020 involved M&A-tech deals, according to research from KPMG.
+NVP research shows that the VC investments conducted in 2020 and 2021 were comparable to 2019.